KnpLabs/DoctrineBehaviors/docs/translatable.md

 # Translatable

-If you're working on a `Category` entity, translatable behavior expects a `CategoryTranslation` entity in the same folder:
+If you're working on a `<X>` entity, translatable behavior expects a `<X>Translation` entity in the same folder, e.g.:

 - `app/Entity/Category.php`
 - `app/Entity/CategoryTranslation.php`

 The default naming convention (or its customization via trait methods) avoids you to manually handle entity associations.
-It is handled automatically by the TranslationSubscriber.
+It is handled automatically by the `TranslationSubscriber`.

-In order to use the Translatable trait, you will have to create this `CategoryTranslation` entity.

 ## Entity